WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Regulatory Reportingunits* specific columns.
 - Assign state agency data info to the *WaDE Regulatory Reportingunits* specific columns.
-See *NM_RegulatoryInfo Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NMre_RegulatoryInfo Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
+    - *DataPublicationDate* = use date of file creation
-    - OrganizationUUID = "NMOSE"
+    - *OrganizationUUID* = pull from organization.csv
-    - *RegulatoryOverlayUUID* = extract from regulatoryoverlays.csv.
-Match via in_RegulatoryName, see *0_NMRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+    - *RegulatoryOverlayUUID* = pull form regulatoryoverlay.csv
-    - *ReportingUnitUUID* = extract from reportingunits.csv.
-Match via in_ReportingUnitName, see *0_NMRegulatorySourceDataPreprocess.ipynb.ipynb* for specifics.
+    - *ReportingUnitUUID* = pull from reportingunit.csv
 - Consolidate output dataframe into site specific information only by dropping duplicate entries, drop by WaDE specific *ReportingUnitName*, *ReportingUnitNativeID* & *ReportingUnitTypeCV* fields.
 - Assign reportingunits UUID identifier to each (unique) row.
 - Perform error check on output dataframe.